crowdsecurity/php-capi-client/docs/USER_GUIDE.md

 This setting is not required.

+Metrics will give information about the system sending the signals.

+Metrics data will be displayed in the console when the user enroll his instance.

+Via the Metrics you can pass information about the version of your security module and the platform hosting your module (As for the example above).

-Each time the watcher has to log in, it will send some metrics to CAPI using the [POST metrics](https://crowdsecurity.github.io/api_doc/index.html?urls.primaryName=CAPI#/watchers/post_metrics) endpoint.
+Each time the watcher has to log in, it will send metrics to CAPI using the [POST metrics](https://crowdsecurity.github.io/api_doc/index.html?urls.primaryName=CAPI#/watchers/post_metrics) endpoint.

 You can pass a `metrics` array as configuration to customize those metrics.